The Radicalz: Members

+WCW

 World Wrestling Federation

 The four first made their appearance on the January 31, 2000 episode of Raw Is War as audience members and backstage guests of Mick Foley.
 They interfered in a match consisting of Al Snow and Steve Blackman and The New Age Outlaws.
 While the group was sitting in the front row, Road Dogg took a cheap shot at Benoit, which prompted all four to severely beat both of The New Age Outlaws inside and out of the ring.
 The attack ended after Guerrero performed a frog splash on Billy Gunn and Benoit performed a diving headbutt on Dogg, with Jim Ross dubbing them The Radicalz.
 The four were offered a chance to "win" contracts by beating the members of D-Generation X in a series of three matches.
 Malenko lost to X-Pac after an illegal groin attack, while Saturn and Guerrero ended up losing against The New Age Outlaws, since Dogg had pulled the referee out of the ring when Guerrero was covering Gunn for the pin after a frog splash, thereby illegally breaking up the cover.
 Benoit then lost to Triple H, but not before making him tap out to the Crippler Crossface while the referee was unconscious.
 Soon afterwards, the four wrestlers were "given" contracts with the WWF by Triple H, in exchange for them turning on Mick Foley.
 The group became known as The Radicalz (sometimes spelled The Radicals in on-screen graphics), and they attained some measure of success.
 At first tightly knit, all four of the wrestlers in the group eventually drifted apart as all of them sought stardom as singles wrestlers in the WWF.